schoeberl/chisel-lab/Setup.md

 ## Chisel

 Chisel is *just* a library for Scala.
-And Scala is just a language that executes on the JVM.
-Therefore, you need a JVM installed on your laptop, which you probably have already.
+And Scala is just a language that executes on the JVM and uses the Java library.
+Therefore, you need to have Java JDK (1.8) installed on your laptop, which you probably already have.

 For working on the command line you should also install [sbt](https://www.scala-sbt.org/), the Scala build tool.

 ## Vivado